gomyway1216/rag/nlp_basics_articles/Paper_P_Lewis_2021.md

 - Evaluation metrics
     - label accuracy

-As we can see on the last two columns in Table 2, RAG models are not greatly worse compared to the other models.
-However, RAG models does not require complex pipeline systems, domain-specific architectures, a lot of tuning, and heavy supervision and yet it is not much worse off.
-RAG was able to retrieve the supporting wikipedia documents in high probability.
+As we can see in the last two columns in Table 2, RAG models are not greatly worse compared to the other models.
+However, RAG models do not require complex pipeline systems, domain-specific architectures, a lot of tuning, and heavy supervision and yet it is not much worse off.
+RAG was able to retrieve the supporting Wikipedia documents with high probability.

 ### Additional Experiments and Results
 - Generation Diversity
     - Responses from RAG models had more diversity in writing.
-The ratio/number of tri-grams were higher than BART model.
+The ratio/number of tri-grams weas higher than BART model.
 - Retrieval Ablations
     - Froze the retrieval learning of the model.
 The results were worse than when it was not frozen.
 Learning in retrieval is also helping the RAG models to perform well.
 - Index hot-swapping